krakrukra/PocketAdmin/extra/payloads/fingerprinterTest/readme.md

 Based on what the device thinks your OS is, it will type in
 "WINDOWS/LINUX/MAC/OTHER machine detected!"
 This payload also uses HID_ONLY_MODE, so you will need to use the
-MSD-only button to make it show up as a flash drive again.
+MSD-only button (or long capslock toggle sequence) to make
+the device show up as a flash drive again.